What Is The 'Sahm Rule' Behind The Market Panic?

 "Could the Fed make an unscheduled rate cut?
 For now, it's not likely," he added.

-Some analysts now expect the Fed to cut rates by 0.50 per centage points in September, up from previous bets of a 0.25-point cut.
+Some analysts now expect the Fed to cut rates by 0.50 perentage points in September, up from previous bets of a 0.25-point cut.

 Legal Disclaimer: